mja00/kyliebitkinpixelmon/README.md

 - No claiming rings around other peoples' bases to stop them from expanding.
 - Have fun.
 This is a server to hangout with other community members and playing a fun game with them.

+# Whitelisting

+You will need to automatically whitelist yourself on the server.
+This is only for subscribers.
+Go to the minecraft text channel on Discord and type !whitelist [MINECRAFT USERNAME].
+This will add you to the whitelist.
+It takes about 5 minutes to update on server side.
+If you've already whitelisted an account and it is incorrect please contact a moderator and we will get that fixed for you.

 # Installing Twitch Launcher(Skip if you already have it.)

   - Download and install the launcher from [here](https://www.twitch.tv/downloads)